andyw8/andyw8.github.io/_posts/2018-07-15-prevent-false-positives-rspec-error.markdown

 # Configuration

-You might have noticed that the RSpec out also describes how to suppress the warning message.
+You might have noticed that the RSpec output also describes how to suppress these warning messages.
 This is dangerous and you shouldn't do that.
 You could miss genuine bugs in the code.

-The default behaviour of `configuration.on_potential_false_positives` is `:warn`, which displays a message like we saw above.
+The default behaviour of `on_potential_false_positives` is `:warn`, which displays a message like we saw above.

 However, there's a better way to configure this.
-By setting it to `:raise`, you're test will fail unless unless you specify the error type when using `raise_error`.
+By setting it to `:raise`, your test will fail unless unless you specify the error type when using `raise_error`.

 This will help to prevent future problems.
 If you have a large test suite, it might take some effort to update your test suite, but it's worth it.